kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## encoding/binary

-* binarywritemulti - like the previous example, but shows how to mix various types in a single write stream.
-Printing out the binary bytes actually is a legible string in the sample.

 ## encoding/csv

 * csvread - basic comma-delimited reading.